 - Even after the immediate crisis has passed, consider seeking support from local Community Resources (outlined at the end of this procedure).

-- Contact the Dean of Students or the Director of Human Resources, as applicable, if you need assistance with College-related concerns, such as no-contact orders or other protective measures.
-The Dean of Students will also assist in any needed advocacy for students who wish to obtain protective or restraining orders from local authorities.
+- Contact the Interim Dean of Students or the Director of Talent Management, as applicable, if you need assistance with College-related concerns, such as no-contact orders or other protective measures.
+The Interim DOS will also assist in any needed advocacy for students who wish to obtain protective or restraining orders from local authorities.
 The College is able to offer reasonable academic assistance, transportation assistance, escorts, no-contact orders, counseling services, access and other supports and resources as needed by a victim.

 College sanctions for Sexual Misconduct range from warnings through expulsion or termination of employment, as applicable.
 Sexual Misconduct is a type of discrimination that is subject to the College’s Harassment and Discrimination Reporting Procedure.
 If a person believes they were subject to an act of discrimination or harassment, including Sexual Misconduct, they may report the discrimination or harassment to the College pursuant to that Procedure.